CannerCMS/docs.canner.io/docs/schema-data-type-tags.md

 ## Common Properties

-Here is some common property for all data types `keyName`, `ui`, and `title`.
+Here are some common properties for all data types `keyName`, `ui`, and `title`.

 ### keyName

-Define the key name of this field which will refer to data key in source.
+Define the key name of certain field which will refer to data key in source.
 For example, if there is a data `{title: 'Title'}` in an object, you can define the string data with `<string keyName="title" />`

 ### ui

-We support several UI components for developers to use in different use cases, you can simply choose your UI Component with a string.
+We support several UI components for developers to use in different use cases ([View complete lists](/components)), you can simply choose your UI Component with a string.
 For examples, `<string keyName="content" ui="textarea">`.

 ### title